alirazajiwani/IC-Text-Recognition/README.md

 # IC-Text-Recognition

-## How to run the code:
+## System Architecture
+The system comprises two principal components communicating via a TCP/IP socket connection, with each playing distinct roles:
+### Client: PYNQ Board
+Data acquisition and preprocessing unit.

+Functionalities:
+•	Initializes and streams live video using the onboard camera.
+•	Monitors BTN0 as a user-trigger mechanism.
+•	Captures frames upon user input.
+•	Applies a multi-stage image preprocessing pipeline to enhance OCR readiness.
+•	Serializes and transmits the processed frame to the server.

+### Server: Host PC
+Central processing and OCR analysis unit.

+Functionalities:
+•	Initializes a TCP server socket to accept client connections.
+•	Deserializes the incoming image data.
+•	Feeds the image into the PaddleOCR engine for text extraction.
+•	Displays results with confidence scores in the terminal.
+•	Appends output to a persistent file ocr_results.txt.

+## Code Execution Guide:
-1. Run 'PaddleOCR_PC'.
+1. Run `PaddleOCR_PC.py`.
-2. It will show 'Listenining on 5002...'
+2. Output: `Listening on 5002...`.
-3. After that, run the 'PaddleOCR_PYNQ' notebook.
+3. Open and execute all cells in the PYNQ Jupyter notebook.
-4. Serial connection will be build and OCR will begin in 'PaddleOCR_PC' after frame capturing.
+4. View the live camera feed.
+5. Press BTN0 to capture a frame.
+6. OCR results are shown on the PC and saved to a `.txt` file.

 ### Free port identification:

 Open Command Prompt and run,

-'netstat -aon | findstr :5000'	//replace 5000 with a port number you want to check
+`netstat -aon | findstr :5000`	//replace 5000 with a port number you want to check

 If it returns nothing, that port is likely free.
 If it shows a line, the port is in use.